Mergifyio/mergify/doc/source/actions.rst

 stored in the same repository that the pull request target, i.e., if the pull request comes from the same repository and not from a fork.

 This action takes no configuration options.
-The action will happen when the pull request is closed or merged: you can decide what suits you best using :ref:`Conditions`.
+The action will only happen if and when the pull request is closed or merged: you can decide what suits you best using :ref:`Conditions`.

 .. list-table::
    :header-rows: 1